ibm-cloud-docs/databases-for-elasticsearch/howto-getting-connection-strings.md

 # Getting Connection Strings
 {: #connection-strings}

-In order to connect to {{site.data.keyword.databases-for-elasticsearch_full}}, you need some users and connection strings.
+To connect to {{site.data.keyword.databases-for-elasticsearch_full}}, you need some users and connection strings.
 Connection Strings for your deployment are displayed on the _Dashboard Overview_, in the _Endpoints_ panel.
 These strings can be used with any set of credentials that you generate.

 ![Endpoints panel](images/getting-started-endpoints-panel.png){: caption="Figure 1.
 Endpoints panel" caption-side="bottom"}